Search the site

 2. Day 3Bazaruto & Benguerra — the flagship day.

 3. Day 4A slow day.
-Dhow, cooking lesson, dinner on the beach.
+A dhow sail, cooking lesson, dinner on the beach.

 4. Day 5Santa Carolina (Paradise Island), or whale watching if it’s the season.